 - 098400.1 A/E shall specify wall and ceiling systems to insure acoustical privacy as follows: - A. Executive offices: STC 52 minimum - B. Offices, conference rooms, counseling rooms, meeting rooms, janitor closets, and electrical closets containing transformers: STC 45 minimum - C. Classrooms: STC 42-47 minimum - D. Toilet rooms: STC 47 minimum - E. Floors: IIC 55 minimum - F. Any other areas requiring confidentiality shall meet nationally recognized sound isolation criteria. - G. Sound isolation shall be specified and detailed as continuous sealant wherever possible. - 098400.2 Ceilings do not require additional sound attenuation if insulated walls are continuous to the deck above.
-If walls are not continuous to the deck above, install a 4'W sound attenuation batt over top of insulated walls to form a continuous sound barrier. - 098400.3 Project requirements may dictate having an acoustic consultant on the A/E's design team.
-Review acoustic issues with OUA and the Center for Instructional Technology and Distance Learning (CITDL). - 098400.4 Room acoustics to be taken into consideration when planning for and designing Distance Learning rooms.
+If walls are not continuous to the deck above, install a 4'W sound attenuation batt over top of insulated walls to form a continuous sound barrier.

+- 098400.3 Project requirements may dictate having an acoustic consultant on the A/E's design team.
+Review acoustic issues with CITDL. - 098400.4 Room acoustics to be taken into consideration when planning for and designing Distance Learning rooms.
 A/E to consult with CITDL.